 Australian research indicates that courts are a major source of information for most news organisations.

-Courts are a valuable source of information for the media about incidents and cases where suicide and mental ill-health may be raised.
+Courts are a valuable source of information for the media about incidents and cases where suicide and mental health concerns may be raised.

-In fact, having mental ill-health raised in court may make a particular case more ‘newsworthy’.
+In fact, having mental health concerns raised in court may make a particular case more ‘newsworthy’.
 Similarly, suicide deaths that result in a coronial inquiry may be of more interest to media, due to speculation about the cause of death or possible breaches in duty of care.

 Media coverage of suicide and courts proceedings